Primers • Model Acceleration

 Without batching, each request results in an under-utilized forward pass:

-- Small input tensor \(\rightarrow\) Poor occupancy of GPU cores
+- Small input tensor \(\rightarrow\) Poor occupancy/utilization of GPU cores

 - High overhead per kernel launch